 - Delivery is Process Driven

-Is the delivery process itself highly process driven?
+Is the delivery process itself highly process-driven?
 This means having clear, documented processes in place with distinct inputs and output.
 Each should have a clear owner as well.

-Four tell tale signs you do not have a healthy Delivery process:
+Four telltale signs you do not have a healthy Delivery process:

 - New Releases Just Arrive

 Does your operations team struggle with new releases?
 Do customers?
-These are signs the linkage from development needs work.
+These are signs of the linkage from development needs work.

 - First News on Release is in Ticketing System

-Is the first data you have on a new release from the ticketing system?
+Is the first data you have on a news release from the ticketing system?
 If so, there may not only be an issue with the linkage with development but discovery as well.
 You may need to review your customer development infrastructure.

 - Heavy Trouble Tickets